We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Your doctor may also perform the following tests and procedures:

 - rectal examination, which can show if an enlarged prostate caused your condition

-- blood tests, such as a CBC (complete blood count), to determine whether there’s an infection in your system
+- blood tests, such as a complete blood count (CBC), to determine whether there’s an infectious pathogen in your system

 - urine sample, which can indicate if you have a urinary tract infection or an STI

 Imaging tests may be done to rule out other conditions.
 These tests produce detailed images that allow your doctor to see structures in the body very clearly.
 Your doctor might order a testicular ultrasound to get images of the testicles and the surrounding tissues in the scrotum.

 Treatment for epididymitis involves treating the underlying infection and easing symptoms.